Lorient: World War II

 After the Normandy landings in June 1944 and the subsequent breakout, Lorient was surrounded by Allied troops on 12 August 1944.
-Its usefulness as a naval base gone, Lorient was left in a state of siege, surrounded by the American Army.
+Its usefulness as a naval base gone, Lorient was left in a state of siege, surrounded by the French Forces of the West, supported by a US infantry division.
 On 10 May 1945, the German garrison surrendered, two days after the official final unconditional surrender of Germany.
 In 1949, the city of Lorient was awarded the Legion of Honour and the Croix de guerre 1939–1945.

 Reconstruction

 In April 1945, the Reconstruction Ministry advocated the use of temporary wooden shacks.
 These shelters were shipped as a kit to be built on site.
 In 1948, there were 28 settlements under the city's authority, and 20 more in the urban area, distributed among the neighboring towns of Ploemeur, Lanester, Hennebont and Quéven.
 Each of these neighbourhoods could hold up to 280 houses.
+A new Hôtel de Ville (city hall) was completed in 1960.

 This temporary housing would stand from 10 to 40 years depending on the location.
 The last shack in the largest settlement, Soye, was torn down in 1991.
 Today, only a few buildings dating to the 18th century still stand.